 Four WCPFC workshops have been held on Management Objectives and Harvest Strategies from 2012 - 2014.
 These workshops were held as informal meetings of stakeholders with an interest in WCPO tuna fisheries, that were convened by the Commission to facilitate and support the development of harvest strategies by Commission Members.
 Links to the relevant meeting pages and reports:

 - MOW1: 28 - 29 November 2012, Manila, Philippines: https://www.wcpfc.int/meetings/wcpfc-management-objectives-workshop

 - MOW2: 28 November 2013, Cairns, Australia: https://www.wcpfc.int/meetings/wcpfc-management-objectives-workshop-2

 - MOW3: 28 November 2014, Apia, Samoa: https://www.wcpfc.int/meetings/wcpfc-management-objectives-workshop-3

 - MOW4/HSW: 30 November - 1 December, Bali, Indonesia: https://www.wcpfc.int/meetings/wcpfc-harvest-strategy-workshop

-At the Sixth Regular Session of the Northern Committee, and consistent with Article VI of the WCPFC Convention, Canada submitted a paper (WCPFC-NC6-DP02) on the development of a precautionary approach based fishery management regime for the northern stocks.
-Building on this paper, the Seventh Regular Session of the Northern Committee agreed to a three-year work programme to develop a precautionary approach based management framework for North Pacific albacore.
+At the sixth session of the Northern Committee (NC6) in 2010, and consistent with Article 6 (Application of the precautionary approach) of the WCPFC Convention, Canada submitted a paper (NC6-DP-02) on the development of a precautionary approach based fishery management regime for the northern stocks.
+Building on this paper, NC7 agreed to incorporate this development into its Work Program for 2012-2015.

 The management objective for the North Pacific albacore fishery is to maintain the biomass, with reasonable variability, around its current level in order to allow recent exploitation levels to continue and with a low risk of breaching the limit reference point.